svrakitin/terraform-provider-hydra/README.md

 ### HTTP header

-Support for auth using an abitrary HTTP request header is available.
+Support for auth using an arbitrary HTTP request header is available.
 The header name defaults to `Authorization` if not otherwise set.

 ```hcl
 provider "hydra" {